-The unique public-private partnership between the Schoodic Institute (501(c)3 non-profit organization) and the National Park Service allows the two organizations to accomplish more together than they could independently.
+The unique public-private partnership between the Schoodic Institute (501(c)3 non-profit organization) and the National Park Service allows the two organizations to accomplish more together than we could independently.

 Schoodic Institute helps achieve the original vision for Acadia National Park as a destination for science and an inspiration for further conservation.
-Through private philanthropy, Schoodic Institute leverages NPS investment to create greater impact for science, education, and conservation.
+Through private philanthropy and additional grants, Schoodic Institute more than triples the NPS investment in science, education, and conservation.
 Our efforts are complementary to and coordinated with Friends of Acadia.

 Research led and facilitated by Schoodic Institute is addressing questions that are important to stewardship of Acadia National Park and the broader region.
 The Institute’s setting provides research and life-long learning opportunities within one of the world’s great natural laboratories.
 The Institute and NPS work together to bring researchers, educators, and students to the park to use the park’s diverse ecosystems as classrooms and to conduct field research.